 5. Feedback and comments

 Customer experience constantly change – so should your journey maps.
 Hence, continuously collecting feedback on journey maps is essential.
 Your journey mapping tool should make it easy to collect feedback, research, ideas and potential improvements.
 This becomes especially relevant if you’re working with a geographically dispersed team that is difficult to get at the same table, at the same time.
 Still, you should have the chance to have discussions on the journey maps, together analyze steps, share ideas for improvement or share brand-new learnings in a very targeted way.

 You don’t always create and use journey maps in workshop settings.
 In fact, if you really focus on the outcome of a project, your project team and everyone involved to make your ideas reality will work more with journey maps outside of workshop settings.
-Journey maps serve as living boundary objects connecting the different silos of an organisation.
+Journey maps serve as living boundary objects connecting the different silos of an organization.
 Thus, it is paramount to offer an easy way to provide asynchronous feedback on journey maps.